Skip to content

 Just because your solar system has reached the end of its expected life doesn’t mean it still can’t produce energy and save you money.
 Manufacturers determine the solar panel’s “useful life” is over once the panels’ production dips below 80% - but that doesn’t mean it’s useless.
 The panels will continue to produce energy for many years to come but at a lower efficiency level.

 Degradation is a normal, unavoidable part of owning solar panels.
 Nothing lasts forever, but the savings your solar system generates for you throughout its useful life could be saved or reinvested into your website.
-Some of our customers reach payback in as little as five years, which leaves them with two and a half decades of free electricity.
+The average payback period for a commercial solar system is 9 years and the average residential payback is 15 years, which leaves 15 to 20+ years of free electricity generation.

 New call-to-action